 - Minimum Dry Lawn Speeds have been set in order to provide guidance to clubs and any contractors when preparing courts.
 The aim is to ensure safe and appropriate competitive conditions for players and to deliver a level of consistency across all fixtures organised by Croquet England.

 - For croquet the speed of a lawn is defined as the time in seconds taken for a croquet ball to travel the full length of a standard court when it just comes to rest on the far boundary.
 Longer times indicate a 'fast' court, and shorter times a 'slow' court.
 Further details on the process and alternative approximate methods can be found on this page.

 - Measuring lawn speeds well in advance of and leading up to an event will allow hosts time to adopt any necessary actions.
 It is recommended that this begins a month prior to a tournament, although clubs may prefer to measure speeds regularly through the season in order to better evaluate the effects of lawn work, weather and other factors.

-- For CA Tournaments, results of lawn speed tests made in the month prior to the tournament should be communicated to the Tournament Director (see Tournament Regulation O4(b)).
+- For Tournaments organised by Croquet England, results of lawn speed tests made in the month prior to the tournament should be communicated to the Tournament Director (see Tournament Regulation O4(b)).
 It is expected that 1-2 weeks prior to the event, a lawn will be no more than 1 second slower than the lawn speeds above.
 It is desirable to increase rather than decrease lawn speeds during an event.

 - It is recognised that poor weather can interfere with lawn maintenance plans and also affect the playing surface and consequently lawn speed in ways that are difficult to quantify.
 A rain shower will tend to reduce lawn speed by 1-2 seconds, depending on intensity.
 The minimum speeds above make an assumption of dry weather.